EssiasSouza/learning_and_tips/Python.md

 ### Python Websites and systems with Python

-The library used to this is `Flet`
+The library used for this is `Flet`

 To execute the main function on Flet is necessary to define a main function and call using the line bellow: